It has been two years since I took my last puff.

-Terry Martin, Smoking Cessation Guide, says:Thanks so much for sharing your thoughts about smoking cessation, Susan.
+Terry Martin, About.com Smoking Cessation, says:Thanks so much for sharing your thoughts about smoking cessation, Susan.
 Your account is full of practical tips that will help those coming along behind you quit smoking successfully too.

 And congratulations!
 Two years of smoke-free time is a huge accomplishment.
 Many who reach this point go on to make cessation a permanent way of life.